onlinecity/gatewayapi-docs/docs/rest.rst

 ============= =========================================
 Status        Description
 ============= =========================================
-Nocharge      Messages start here, but you should not encounter this state.
+NOCHARGE      Messages start here, but you should not encounter this state.
-Authorized    The transaction is authorized
+AUTHORIZED    The transaction is authorized
-Cancelled     The transaction is cancelled or timed out Captured      The transaction is captured and the amount will be charged from the recipients phone bill Failed        The transaction failed.
-Usually because the phone number has blocked for overcharged sms Refunded      A previously captured transaction has been successfully refunded to the phone owner Refund_fail   The refund procedure failed.
+CANCELLED     The transaction is cancelled or timed out CAPTURED      The transaction is captured and the amount will be charged from the recipients phone bill FAILED        The transaction failed.
+Usually because the phone number has blocked for overcharged sms REFUNDED      A previously captured transaction has been successfully refunded to the phone owner REFUND_FAIL   The refund procedure failed.
 ============= =========================================

 HTTP Callback